billyt7/waldur_opennebula/README.md

 # DET-IO-OpenNebula-integration

-To run, install the pyone module using pip install pyone
+To run, install the pyone module using
+'pip install pyone'